alan2207/bulletproof-react/docs/project-structure.md

 +-- index.ts    # entry point for the feature, it should serve as the public API of the given feature and exports everything that should be used outside the feature
 ```

-A feature folder could also contain other features (if used only within the parent feature) or be kept separated, it's a matter of preference.

 Everything from a feature should be exported from the `index.ts` file which behaves as the public API of the feature.

 You should import stuff from other features only by using: